-The Audio Activity allows you to play audio files within the application.
+The Audio Player Activity allows you to play audio files within the application.

-To add an Audio activity to your project: start editing your project and go to the Activities tab.
-Under Add an Activity, click the Audio icon to create a new activity.
+To add an Audio Player activity to your project: start editing your project and go to the Activities tab.
+Under 'Your App Activities' click the + Add an Activity button and select Audio Player from the list.

 The name for this activity.
-The name will appear on the dashboard and as the activity's title on the action bar.
+The name will appear on the dashboard, toolbar, and navigation drawer.
 It can be whatever you want.
 For example: "Rocking Guitar Solos"

 A few words describing this activity.
-This text may be displayed on the dashboard as a subtitle when it's Show Subtitle Text setting is enabled.
+This subtitle text may be displayed on the dashboard if the dashboard's item style supports it.

 A relative index that controls the order of the activities in your application.
-The position affects where your activity is displayed on the dashboard and in the action bar drop down.
+The position affects where your activity is displayed on the dashboard and navigation drawer.
 You can use any value you want; all that matters is how the value compares to the position indexes of other activities.

-The Audio activity supports two different player modes: Music Player, and Sound Board.
+The Audio Player activity supports two different player modes: Music Player, and Sound Board.

 The Music Player mode is intended for presenting your audio as an album of songs or playlist.
 It is a more appropriate interface when you're presenting longer tracks where the ability to pause and seek is useful.